T

 Good

-Known for its bohemian vibe and independent shops, Gràcia has a decent number of cafes and restaurants that are increasingly aware of gluten-free needs, with some dedicated options.
+Known for its bohemian vibe and independent shops, Gràcia has a commendable number of eateries that cater to dietary needs, including several dedicated GF spots.
+The plazas offer a pleasant atmosphere for dining.

 Gothic Quarter (Barri Gòtic)